Best-Margex-Referral-Code-2025/.github/profile/README.md

 Getting started with Margex and claiming your rewards is simple:

-Visit the official Margex website or download the app.
+Visit the official Margex website "https://margex.com/?rid=77481904"

 Click on Sign Up and create an account.